mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 ## Example 1 - Monitor script

-Here is an example shell script which sends an email to an admin when a server goes down.
+Here is an example shell script which sends an email to an admin@my.org when a server goes down.

 ```
 #!/usr/bin/env bash